josephwms/ECO395m-statlearning-exercises/excersises03.md

-In order to answer our principal question of whether or not a ‘green rating’ has a significant effect on building revenue we calculate a partial dependence plot for green\_rating vs predicted revenue per square foot using the pdp package.
+In order to answer our principal question of whether or not a ‘green rating’ has a significant effect on building revenue we calculate a partial dependence plot for `green\_rating` vs predicted revenue/sqft/yr using the pdp package.
 Note that since we scaled the features earlier, the green rating goes from -0.3083384 to 3.2427753 instead of 0 to 1.
 Buildings with green certification (a green rating of 1, which scaled to approximately 3.243) are predicted to generate more